thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **What platforms are supported?**
-Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg and ffprobe are bundled — no dependencies to install.
+Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg and ffprobe are bundled — only mkvmerge and dovi_tool need to be installed separately.

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too.
 Particularly on Blu-ray remuxes with film grain (classics, horror, 35mm auteur films) or complex scenes (action, sci-fi).